New York Central Hudson: Accidents and incidents

+Later service

 Trials of later, dual-purpose 4-8-2 Mohawks sealed the Hudsons fate.
 The L-3 and L-4 Mohawks were excellent, but they were still more suited to lower-speed hauling than high-speed power.
 In 1944, NYC received permission from the War Production Board to build a new, high-speed locomotive of the 4-8-4 type, combining all the advantages of the Hudson with those of the Mohawk.
 Many other railroads had taken to the 4-8-4 in the 1930s, generally calling them Northerns after the Northern Pacific Railway, which had first adopted them.
 By being a late adopter, the NYC had the chance to build on everyone else's experience.
 That locomotive proved to be exceptional, and the type on the NYC was named the Niagara.
 Since only 27 were built, however, they only took over the heaviest and most-prestigious trains, and the last Niagara (No. 6015) was retired in July, 1956.
 Many Hudsons soldiered-on until the end of steam on NYC in 1957.

 Withdrawal and scrapping

 When the railroad dieselized, all of the Hudsons were scrapped; none were preserved.
 This was caused by the direct order of then-NYC president Alfred E. Perlman, albeit not completely due to opposing preservation.
 The financial situation of the New York Central was critical when Perlman became the chairman, and the scrap value of all the steam locomotives was enough to bring the railroad back from the brink.
-His decision to scrap the entirety of the NYC's steam fleet (and later those of the Denver & Rio Grande Western's standard gauge) has earned him a reputation as a steam hater and anti-preservationist.
-This was not entirely true however, as he personally donated Mohawk #2933 and 4-4-0 #999 for preservation.
+His decision to scrap the entirety of the NYC's steam fleet (and later those of the Denver & Rio Grande Western's standard gauge) has earned him a reputation as anti-steam locomotive preservationist.

 Two J-1d class Hudsons, numbers 5311 and 5313, were sold to the Toronto, Hamilton and Buffalo Railway in 1948 and were renumbered 501 and 502 respectively.
 Both locomotives were retired and scrapped in 1954 when the TH&B dieselized.
 The tender from the 502 (formerly the 5313) was retained by the TH&B and converted to a steam generator car for use on passenger trains.
 The generator car still survives today and is part of the Steamtown National Historic Site collection.